XelaNull/7DTD-WhiteRiver_ToC/README.md

 All quests are designed to be repeatable in case of loss of equipment or to try your luck at a higher quality reward.

+#### Possible future ideas:

 - Carefully look over the quest wording with an eye to telling the story better.
 - If possible, spell out the requirement before someone accepts a quest
+- Maybe set up a third tier?
+- Could convert some of them to require trading in the previous lower quality version of the item as part of quest